ucb-substrate/argon/README.md

 Start the GUI by running `:ArgonLsp startGui`.

 From within the GUI, type `:openCell test()` to open the `test` cell.
-You should now be able to view and edit layouts in both Neovim and GUI.
+You should now be able to edit layouts in both Neovim and the GUI.

 ### VS Code